Home Warranty Cost Guide 2026: Average Prices & What You'll Pay

 Home Age and Appliance Condition Considerations

-The sweet spot for home warranty value typically occurs with homes 10-30 years old containing original or aging systems.
+The sweet spot for home warranty value typically occurs with homes 10 to 30 years old containing original or aging systems.

 Home Age Warranty Value Reasoning